Life Insurance After a Divorce: Everything You Need to Know

 Take inventory of all current insurance policies

-List all existing life insurance policies you and your spouse have.
-This list should include the type of life insurance, your coverage, any riders included, the cash value amount and the company the policy is with.
-This list can help with divorce proceedings to ensure correct asset accounting, especially if cash value is involved.
-Some states require each spouse to provide an Affidavit of Insurance Coverage as part of the divorce paperwork.
+List all life insurance policies you and your spouse have, including the type, coverage amount, any riders, cash value and the insurer.
+This helps with accurate asset accounting in divorce proceedings, especially if cash value is involved.
+Some states require an Affidavit of Insurance Coverage in the divorce paperwork.

 giveMoney icon